-Coach Keiller has been coaching the varsity girls’ team at Quince Orchard since 1999, compiling a 223-86-9 record over 21 years.
-During that span, the Cougars have participated in ten region finals, winning six, and four state finals, capturing the Maryland 4A state championship twice (2002, 2007).
-The past two seasons, the Cougars have amassed a 23-4 record, allowing only 15 goals in two years.
+Coach Keiller has been coaching the varsity girls’ team at Quince Orchard since 1999, compiling a 254-93-10 record over 24 years.
+During that span, the Cougars have participated in 12 region finals, winning eight, and five state finals, capturing the Maryland 4A state championship twice (2002, 2007).
+This past season, the Cougars won their region, played in the county championship, and went all the way to the 4A state championship.
 While at QO, Keiller has won numerous County, Met, State, and Region Coach of the Year Honors, most recently the 2021 United Soccer Coaches Maryland Large School Coach of the Year and 2022 Washington Post All Met Coach of the Year.

 In addition to her work at QO, Keiller serves as the President of the Maryland Association of Coaches of Soccer (MACS), and is a goalkeeper trainer for the Bethesda Soccer Club.
 Previous to her stint at Quince Orchard, Keiller served three years as an assistant coach/goalkeeper trainer at the college level, at St. Joseph’s College (IN) and Western Michigan University.
 Keiller has also coached the Bethesda Freedom (91/92), 2005 Maryland State Cup champions.